sinasab/Set_Card_Game/README.md

 * Steven:

 * Zach: Created functions for checking if 3 selected cards were in a set.
 One function for each aspect of the card (ie color, shape).
 Added function to call the 3 checkSets and return whether the 3 cards are a set.
 Working on a findSet to determine if an input deck has a set in it at all.
+Tests for checkSet.rb

 ## Testing
 Please put all testing materials (writeups code etc) in the `testing` dir.